-Spring is in the air, and it’s almost time to start clearing out and setting up this year’s garden.
-As you prepare your yard, have you considered the differences between soil and dirt?
+As you prepare your garden or pot some plants for your home, have you considered the differences between soil and dirt?
 Often these two words are used interchangeably, but there are some differences in what many people mean when they use one or the other more specifically.
-The kind of earth you use in your garden could make a big difference in how well your plants grow over the coming months.
+The kind of earth you use in your garden will make a big difference in how well your plants grow over the coming months.
 To help you get started, Ranger Mac will take a closer look at the difference between soil and dirt, and what makes soil so important.

 Soil vs. Dirt